Frequently Asked Questions (FAQs)

-An official IRB approval letter will be sent by e-mail to the Principal Investigator when all requirements are met, according to the IRB deliberations.
-If you are listed on a full Committee protocol, deliberations from the IRB meeting are sent within a week of the IRB meeting via e-mail.
+An official IRB approval letter will be sent by e-mail to the Principal Investigator when all requirements are met.

-Most full Committee protocols are approved for one year from the date of approval (the IRB may grant a shorter approval period).
-Continuation of an approved protocol requires submission of the Continuing Protocol Application.
-A research protocol is registered for three years and requires a yearly update.
-Continuation of a protocol beyond three years requires submission of a new IRB Application.
+Most Full Committee and Expedited protocols are approved for one year from the date of review or approval (the IRB may grant a shorter approval period).
+Continuation of an approved protocol requires submission of the Continuing Review Form.